Perturbations and the Future Conformal Boundary: Perturbations in a flat- universe with perfect-fluid radiation

 \subsection{Solution for the Newtonian potential \texorpdfstring{$\Phi$}{}}

 A way of solving for the development for the Newtonian potential $\Phi$, is to transform \cref{eqn-Phitt}, in which both $a$ and $H$ appear, and the derivatives are with respect to conformal time, into an equation in which only $a$ appears and the derivatives are taken with respect to $a$.
-The complicated dependence of $a$ on $\eta$ implied by \cref{eqn:eta-of-a-anal} is then avoided for the purposes of solution.
+The complicated dependence of $a$ on $\eta$ implied by \cref{eqn:eta-of-a-anal} is then avoided.